ryanmiville/fantano-fetcher/README.md

 DATABASE_URL
 ```

-Then you can run `pnpm push` to run the necessary migrations to your database.
+Then you can run `pnpm db:push` to run the necessary migrations to your database.

 After your table is created, add the following environment variables to your `.env.local` file: